 Members Voluntary Liquidation (MVL) – Solvent

 An MVL is a process which solvent companies go through in order to close down in a tax-efficient way, unlocking entrepreneur’s relief for directors, thus making an MVL more beneficial than a dissolution.
+A company is solvent if it has sufficient funds to settle all liabilities to creditors and statutory interest within a given period of less than 12 months.
+The process is generally for directors who no longer to continue trading, or wish to retire.

 When you are considering a voluntary liquidation you will require the advice and guidance of a licensed insolvency practitioner, and the process that your company needs will depend on whether it is solvent or insolvent.
 A creditors voluntary liquidation allows a company struggling with debt to be closed down whilst still giving the best possible return to creditors and putting the debt to bed.
 A members voluntary liquidation allows a solvent company which has come to the end of its life to be closed down in a way which gives the best return to directors through tax rates associated with entrepreneur’s relief.